 - Formation for Moral Agency and Leadership

 - Worldview Theory, Whiteness, and the Future of Evangelical Faith.
-Fortress Academic/Lexington Books, in press.
+Fortress Academic/Lexington Books, 2021.

 Select Journal Articles, Book Chapters, Book Reviews

 - “Everything, Nothing, Something: Trading in World-Viewing for Everyday Faithfulness in Peacemaking and Sustainability.”
 In Exploring the Gospel of Peace.
 Edited by Shawn and Marlena Graves.
-InterVarsity Press, forthcoming.
+InterVarsity Press, 2022.

 - “Toward an Incarnational Theology of Identity.”
 In Justice and the Way of Jesus: Christian Ethics and the Incarnational Discipleship of Glen Stassen.
 Edited by David P. Gushee and Reggie L. Williams.
 Orbis Books, 2020.

 - “War, Nonviolence, and Just Peacemaking.”
 In Discerning Ethics: Diverse Christian Responses to Divisive Moral Issues.
 Edited by Hak Joon Lee and Timothy A. Dearborn.
 InterVarsity Press, 2020.

 - “Between Don Quixote and Walter Mitty: Ideal Visions, Practical Problems, and Film in Moral Formation,” International Conference on Religion and Film, Vrije Universiteit, Amsterdam, Netherlands, June 2022.

 - “Where It All (Re)Starts: The Image of God, Created Sociality, and the Basis of ‘Our’ Freedom,” National Association of Baptist Professors of Religion Annual Meeting, Nashville, Tennessee, May 2022.